superlc1995/Calibrating_count/README.md

 end_pro here is the confidence threshold (1-uncertainty) label_pro is the proportion of labeled data (10 for 10%.
 5 for 5%, 40 for 40%)

+The pretrained VGG weights can be downloaded from https://download.pytorch.org/models/vgg16_bn-6c64b313.pth